 The designer also says that your shiniest Christmas tree ornaments should be placed deep inside the tree to help the light reflect from them.

-Issue of how you hang Christmas tree lights is an important one
+How you hang tree lights is important

 So, regardless of whether you have a real or artificial tree, the question of what to do after you have unravelled several metres of tiny bulbs is a big one.